Ways to Give

 Personal residences, vacation homes or land can be donated to the DCF, with the proceeds being used to add to or open an endowed charitable fund.
 This can result in significant tax advantages, particularly for property that has been owned for many years and appreciated in value.

-Gifts of tangible personal property include art, antiques, collectibles, jewelry, rare books, and stamp and coin collections.
+Gifts of tangible personal property — such as art, antiques, collectibles, jewelry, rare books, and stamp and coin collections — can be donated to the DCF.

 A simple bequest can be made easily through your will or revocable trust, donating a fixed amount or a percentage of your estate.